exsecantb/Idle/README.md

 # Idle – personalized travel package service
 `⚠️ NOTE: Service is no longer supported, only website is available`

 The repository includes the source code of the service website.
+Note that the "search" folder is deprecated.

 Website: [https://idlebot.ru](http://exsec-projects.ru/idlebot) (available)
 Service: https://t.me/idle1_bot (not supported)